 Naseby is located 10 minutes north of Ranfurly.
 The village lies at the foot of the Mount Ida Range and is on the edge of the Naseby forest.
 Having being founded in 1863 as part of the gold rush Naseby is renowned for its heritage aspect including gold mining relics and heritage buildings.
 There is also a wide range of recreational cycling opportunities associated with the forest and the winter sports facilities with the indoor curling rink , outdoor curling/skating rink and natural ice luge.

-Naseby has a population of about 125 but in the holiday period this population may increase to about 4,000 people.
-The area is valued for its peace and quiet and as a retreat from peoples busy lives for those that have holiday homes there.
+Naseby has a population of about 120 but in the holiday period this population may increase to about 4,000 people.
+The village, and its immediate surrounds, is valued for ambience, recreational facilities, services, safe family-friendly community, natural environment, and local heritage and history.

-Some of the key points that came out of the plan include:
+Some of the key action points recommended within the draft Plan include:

-To view the Naseby Community Plan click here.
+To view the 2010 Naseby Community Plan, click here.